Business

 Employee carelessness could lead to a data breach that can destroy your business.
 Read on to discover how workers can undermine your company’s security.

-Employees, in a perfect world, would have great cybersecurity habits.
+In a perfect world, employees would have great cybersecurity habits.
 They will make sure never to place their company’s data or network at risk.

-How can employees compromise your enterprise data security?
+How can employees compromise their enterprise data security?

 Here are four ways they can put your sensitive private and customer data at risk: